 Real Estate Law Terms to Know

-The legal definition of real estate or real property is land and the buildings on it.
+The legal definition of real estate or real property includes land and the buildings on it.
 Real estate law governs who may own and use the land.

 - Title: A legal term describing who officially owns the land.